TomerZaibert/Ubuntu-Server-Hardening/Project Write-Up.md

 ![screenshot15 - checking mysql bind address](https://github.com/user-attachments/assets/a7998a04-e316-4612-aa39-ce7d5d42b644)

-tried to check the ports the MYSQL was listening to.
-Initially, MySQL did not return an expected result. after being stuck on it for awhile and further checked used a different command and ensured it was listening to the right ports and ip.
+tried checking the ports the MYSQL was listening to. faced some problems getting the expected resulsts from MySQL. after further checks i decided to use a different command to ensure it was listening to the right ports and with the correct IP.

 ![screenshot16 - ports check listening](https://github.com/user-attachments/assets/acd03f3f-0b60-4881-84c7-94a22afb21c2)